Theodore H. Von Laue

 Theodore H. Von Laue (June 22, 1916 in Frankfurt, Germany – January 22, 2000 in Worcester, Massachusetts) was an American historian and professor emeritus of history at Clark University.
 He was a winner of Guggenheim Fellowship (1962 and 1974).

 After having studied at the University of Freiburg, Germany, in 1937 Von Laue was sent to Princeton University by his father Max von Laue, who did not want him to grow up "in a country run by gangsters".
 He finished his studies with a PhD about the social legislation of Otto von Bismarck.
 He then taught at Swarthmore College, the University of California, Riverside, and the Washington University in St. Louis, until he finally became professor of European History at Clark University in Worcester, Massachusetts.
 He was there from 1970 until his retirement in 1982.
-In his obituary he is described as modest, humorous.
+In his obituary he is described as modest and witty.
 Not many knew that he was a Quaker, co-initiated the anti-war-movement at Washington University in St. Louis and joined Martin Luther King Jr. in the Selma to Montgomery marches.

-One of Von Laue's first works was a biographical study about Leopold von Ranke showing that his "scientific objectivity" was much influenced by the romantics in the 19th century.
-He then switched to studies of German and especially Russian history, which lead him to consider the influences as the Western Civilization on other countries.
-An example for this is his book about Sergei Witte's failure to industrialize Russia, blocked by conservative forces including the last Russian tsar Nicholas II.
-Better known are the following books, which he wrote about this topic: "Why Lenin?
-Why Stalin?" published in 1964, expanded by "Why Lenin?
+One of Von Laue's first published works was a biographical study of Leopold von Ranke arguing that his "scientific objectivity" was much influenced by the Romantic movement of the 19th century.
+He then switched to studies of German and especially Russian history, which led him to consider the influence of "western civilization," which he more or less equated with modernization in some ways, on other countries.
+For example, his book about Sergei Witte focuses on his failure to industrialize Russia, blocked by conservative forces including the last Russian tsar Nicholas II.
+Better known are the following books on the same topic: Why Lenin?
+Why Stalin? published in 1964, expanded to Why Lenin?
 Why Stalin?
-Why Gorbachev?" in 1993., and finally his "The World Revolution of Westernization", published in 1987, which, according to the obituary, by William H. McNeill, the historian from the University of Chicago, was called a fine and wise book — wise in a way few books are.
+Why Gorbachev? in 1993, and finally his The World Revolution of Westernization, published in 1987, which, according to an obituary by William H. McNeill, a historian from the University of Chicago, was "a fine and wise book — wise in a way few books are."
 A recension of his book The Global City in 1969 shows that he expected a global confluence, dominated by the West, with problems lasting beyond the 20th century.

-Von Laue's view about world history, which he presented in a paper at the conference of the New England Regional World History Association in Bentley College, Waltham, MA, USA, on April 23, 1994, can be summarized in the following points:
+Von Laue's view in 1994 of world history was presented in a paper at the conference of the New England Regional World History Association in Bentley College, Waltham, MA, USA, on April 23, 1994, and can be summarized in the following points: